askmike/gekko/docs/extending/add_an_exchange.md

 - a `price` property (float) which represents the price in [currency] per 1 [asset]. `
 - an `amount` proprty (float) which represent the amount of [asset].
 - a `tid` property (float) which represents the tradeID.

+### Recompiling Gekko UI

+Once you added your exchange you can use it with Gekko!
+However if you want the new exchange to show up in the web interface you need to recompile the frontend (so your updated `exchanges.js` file is used by the webapp).
+[Read here](https://gekko.wizb.it/docs/internals/gekko_ui.html#Developing-for-the-Gekko-UI-frontend) how to do that.